MicrosoftDocs/WindowsCommunityToolkitDocs/docs/archive/graph/PowerBIEmbedded.md

 # PowerBIEmbedded Control

 > [!WARNING]
 > (This API has been removed.
-For the latest guidance on using the Microsoft Graph see the [InteractiveProviderBehavior](../../graph/providers/InteractiveProviderBehavior.md).)
+For the latest guidance on using the Microsoft Graph check out the [Windows Community Toolkit - Graph Helpers and Controls](../../graph/overview.md).)

 The [PowerBIEmbedded Control](/dotnet/api/microsoft.toolkit.uwp.ui.controls.graph.powerbiembedded) is a simple wrapper to an IFRAME for a PowerBI embed.